“You are, I am, we are all Caesars!” says J.B. Smoove playing the former Roman dictator in perhaps the most hype opening of a sportsbook commercial.

 Caesars online sportsbook and casino

 Caesars online sportsbook and Caesars online casino are live in Pennsylvania.
-Below are screenshots of the current versions.

 What’s the difference?
 Aside from the visual differences, the upgraded version had bet boosts, more promotions, and the option to build same game parlays.
 (The screenshots of the new version are from Caesars New Jersey.
 Games for the online casino differ in each state.)